Please download a pre-enrolment form from our web site and return it to us.

 We recommend doing this in your child's first year.

-Completing a pre-enrolment form places your child on our waiting list.
-You will be invited to attend introductory evenings twice a year.
-Attending an introductory evening is recomended before full enrolment.
+Completing this places your child on the waiting list, you will be invited to attend introductory evenings twice a year.

 We model an environment where there is respect for each other, the materials and nature, we work hard for children to achieve this and encourage the same behaviours at home.

-In Montessori children choose what activities they want to use and put them away afterwards ready for the next child to use.
-Unlike in mainstream there isn't a big tidy up for adults to do, children are expected to take responsibility for their own environment.
+In Montessori Children choose what activity they want to use and then put it away ready for the next child to choose, fostering a sense of community.
+Unlike in mainstream there isn't a big tidy up to do for adults, the children are shown how to care for and keep tidy their own environment.